prometheus/pushgateway/README.md

 routing kicks in, cf. the Go documentation of [`URL.Path`](http://golang.org/pkg/net/url/#URL).)

-### Deprecated URL

-There is a _deprecated_ version of the URL path, using `jobs` instead of `job`:

-    /metrics/jobs/<JOBNAME>[/instances/<INSTANCENAME>]

-If this version of the URL path is used _with_ the `instances` part, it is equivalent to the URL path above with an `instance` label, i.e.

-    /metrics/jobs/foo/instances/bar

-is equivalent to

-    /metrics/job/foo/instance/bar

-(Note the missing pluralizations.)

-However, if the `instances` part is missing, the Pushgateway will automatically use the IP number of the pushing host as the 'instance' label, and grouping happens by 'job' and 'instance' labels.

-Example: Pushing metrics from host 1.2.3.4 using the deprecated URL path

-    /metrics/jobs/foo

-is equivalent to pushing using the URL path

-    /metrics/job/foo/instance/1.2.3.4

 ### `PUT` method

 `PUT` is used to push a group of metrics.
 All metrics with the